 Here we are covering all things bilateral coordination toys.
 When it comes to bilateral integration, coordinating both sides of the body in play can be a challenge for some children.
 These bilateral skills impact functional use of the body, motor planning, and bilateral integration as a whole.
-It’s through play that children can strengthen and develop this essential motor skill.
+It’s through play with occupational therapy toys targeting bilateral skills that children can strengthen and develop this essential motor skill.
 Let’s dissect a few select toys that promote this skill.

 Bilateral Coordination Toys